 Exclusions and limitations of liability

-The use of generative AI tools may present exciting opportunities for your company, but understanding the associated legal risks, along with the contractual terms that will govern such usage, are critical steps in your evaluation of whether to permit use of generative AI, how such tools may be used and which tools to allow.
+The use of generative AI tools may present exciting opportunities for your company, but understanding the associated legal risks, along with the contractual terms that will govern AI usage, is a critical step in your evaluation of whether to permit use of generative AI, how such tools may be used and which tools to allow.
 Therefore, we encourage you to conduct a thorough examination of not only the business and technical benefits and risks associated with the generative AI tools your company is considering, but also the legal risks and whether the providers offer more customer-favorable versions of the tools and/or the contractual terms of use that govern those tools.

 Many thanks to Jimmy Gilligan, Tom Connors, and Tracy Rubin for their contributions to this article.